 - a.
 The following must be provided by each intern before they begin the program. - 1.
-A signed DPD verification statement.
-An original paper copy of the verification statement or color electronic copy is acceptable. - 2.
+A signed valid DPD verification statement.
+An original paper copy of the verification statement or color electronic copy is acceptable.
+A valid verification statement must: have a signature; a completion date that does not predate the degree date; have all required fields filled in; and a signature date that matches the electronic signature date, if applicable. - 2.
 An official transcript stating the degree and date conferred.
 A transcript submitted through DICAS may be used, if it is an official transcript and includes the date the degree was awarded.
 Alternatively, the following can be used provided the degree conferral date precedes the date of the start of the internship: a letter on university letterhead from the registrar or dean confirming the individual has met all financial obligations and academic degree requirements, including thesis if applicable, and stating the date the degree was conferred. - b.
 The following must be retained for seven years by the DI Program and available for review for current interns and graduates. - 1.
 The DPD verification statement - 2.
 Evidence of degree conferral from a regionally accredited institution - a.
 If these documents have been uploaded into REPS, the program may access them through REPS for accreditation review, if needed.
 However, documentation for the current class of interns that has not been uploaded into REPS should be retained until they have been uploaded.
 After CDR and ACEND requirements have been met, transcripts and verification statements of admitted students should be stored or destroyed according to institutional policies. - b.
-For individuals with a degree from an institution outside the US, a Foreign Degree Equivalency statement from an Independent Foreign Degree evaluation agency approved by CDR confirming the graduate's degree is equivalent to at least a master's degree from a US regionally accredited college or university can replace the official transcript.
+For individuals with a degree from an institution outside the US, a Foreign Degree Equivalency statement from an Independent Foreign Degree evaluation agency approved by CDR confirming the graduate's degree is equivalent to at least a master's degree from a US regionally accredited college or university can replace the official transcript. - 4.
+Nutrition and Dietetics Coordinated Program Admission Documents: If the program accepts a student with a valid DPD verification statement, the program must upload and retain the DPD verification statement into the REPS system.